Contact us whenever you need it!

 3. Give the manufacturer time to repair the vehicle.
 It may involve taking your car to authorized repair stations for several repair attempts.

-4. Document the repair attempts—Include the dates, issues identified, repair actions, and the mechanic's recommendations.
+4. Document the repair attempts.
+Include the dates, issues identified, repair actions, and the mechanic's recommendations.

-5. Consider arbitration if your state requires the manufacturer first to offer arbitration to resolve the lemon law dispute.
+5. Consider arbitration if your state requires the manufacturer to first offer arbitration to resolve the lemon law dispute.

 6. File a lemon law claim if you did not resolve the issue through arbitration.
 File it with your state's consumer protection agency or the court system.